 User fees for external recruitment service providers

-The fees of recruitment agencies vary depending on their business model.
+The fees of recruitment agencies vary according to their business model.
 A hunting firm costs on average 30 to 35% of the gross annual salary and requires a mandate with an initial advance of 30% of the total amount.
-A firm generally operates on the basis of the success of the mission (candidate start-up) for a fixed fee of between €6000 and 25% of the gross annual salary.
+A firm generally operates on a success fee basis (candidate start-up) for a fixed fee of between €6000 and 25% of the gross annual salary.

 The costs incurred by external recruitment